hoast/hoast/README.md

 ### Source packages

 - [`source-custom`](/packages/source-custom#readme) - Allows you to provide your own custom source functions.
-Extends base-source where the overridabel functions can be provided via the options.
+Extends base-source where the overridable functions can be provided via the options.
 Helps you from having to create a package for simple one-off behaviour.
 - [`source-javascript`](/packages/source-javascript#readme) - Read and execute script from the filesystem.
 - [`source-readfiles`](/packages/source-readfiles#readme) - Read files from the filesystem.

 ### Process packages

 - [`process-custom`](/packages/process-custom#readme) - Allows you to provide your own custom process functions.
-Extends base-process where the overridabel functions can be provided via the options.
+Extends base-process where the overridable functions can be provided via the options.
 Helps you from having to create a package for simple one-off behaviour.
 - [`process-frontmatter`](/packages/process-frontmatter#readme) - Extract frontmatter from a text value.
 - [`process-handlebars`](/packages/process-handlebars#readme) - Template using [Handlebars](https://github.com/handlebars-lang/handlebars.js#readme).
 - [`process-javascript`](/packages/process-javascript#readme) - Retrieve and execute JavaScript.